lvphj/epydemiology/README.md

 #### Function parameters

    The function takes the following parameters:

 1. **phjTempDF**

-  * Pandas dataframe containing a variable that contains postcode information.
+  Pandas dataframe containing a variable that contains postcode information.

+2. **phjRealPostcodeSer** (default = None)

+  If the postcodes are to be compared to real postcodes, this variable should refer to a Pandas Series of genuine postcodes.

-2. **phjOrigPostcodeVarName** (default = 'postcode')
+3. **phjOrigPostcodeVarName** (default = 'postcode')

-  * The name of the variable that contains postcode information.
+  The name of the variable that contains postcode information.

-3. **phjNewPostcodeVarName** (default = 'postcodeClean')
+4. **phjNewPostcodeVarName** (default = 'postcodeClean')

-  * The name of the variable that the function creates that will contain 'cleaned' postcode data.
+  The name of the variable that the function creates that will contain 'cleaned' postcode data.
 The postcodes stored in this column will contain no whitespace.
 Therefore, A1 2BC will be entered as A12BC.
 Also, the 'cleaned' postcode may only be the outward component if that is the only corrected formatted data.
 If the use wants to view only complete postcodes, use phjPostcode7VarName.
 Strings where no valid postcode data has been extracted will be stored as missing value string.

+5. **phjNewPostcodeStrLenVarName** (default = 'postcodeCleanStrLen')

+  Name of the variable that will be created to contain the length of the postcode.

-4. **phjPostcodeFormatCheckVarName** (default = ' postcodeFormatCheck')
+6. **phjPostcodeCheckVarName** (default = 'postcodeCheck')

-  * A binary variable that the function will create that indicates whether the whole postcode (or, if only 2 to 4 characters are entered, the outward component of the postcode) is correctly formatted.
+  A binary variable that the function will create that indicates whether the whole postcode (or, if only 2 to 4 characters are entered, the outward component of the postcode) is either correctly formatted or matches the list of real postcodes supplied, depending on what what requested.

-5. **phjMissingValueCode** (default = 'missing')
+7. **phjMissingValueCode** (default = 'missing')

-  * String used to indicate a missing value.
+  String used to indicate a missing value.
 This can not be np.nan because DataFrame.update() function does not undate NaN values.

+8. **phjMinDamerauLevenshteinDistanceVarName** (default = 'minDamLevDist')

+  Name of variable that will be created to contain the DL distance.

+9. **phjBestAlternativesVarName** (default = 'bestAlternatives')

+  Name of variable that will be created to contain best (or closest matching) postcodes from the list of real postcodes.

-6. **phjPostcode7VarName** (default = 'postcode7')
+10. **phjPostcode7VarName** (default = 'postcode7')

-  * The name of the variable that the function creates that will contain 'cleaned' postcode data in 7-character format.
+  The name of the variable that the function creates that will contain 'cleaned' postcode data in 7-character format.
 Postcodes can contain 5 to 7 characters.
 In those postcodes that consist of 5 characters, the outward and inward components will be separated by 2 spaces, in those postcodes that consist of 6 characters, the outward and inward components will be separated by 1 spaces, and in those postcodes that consist of 7 characters there will be no spaces.
 This format is commonly used in lookup tables that link postcodes to other geographical information.

-7. **phjPostcodeAreaVarName** (default = 'postcodeArea')
+11. **phjPostcodeAreaVarName** (default = 'postcodeArea')

-  * The name of the variable that the function creates that will contain the postcode area (the first 1, 2 or, in very rare cases, 3 letters).
+  The name of the variable that the function creates that will contain the postcode area (the first 1, 2 or, in very rare cases, 3 letters).

-8. **phjSalvageOutwardPostcodeComponent** (default = True)
+12. **phjSalvageOutwardPostcodeComponent** (default = True)

-  * Indicates whether user wants to attempt to salvage some outward postcode components from postcode strings.
+  Indicates whether user wants to attempt to salvage some outward postcode components from postcode strings.

+13. **phjCheckByOption** (default = 'format')

+  Select method to use to check postcodes.
+The default is 'format' and checks the format of the postcode using a regular expression.
+The alternative is 'dl' which calculates the Damarau-Levenshtein distance from each postcode in the list of supplied postcodes and chooses the closest matches based on the DL distance and the disctance of inserted or trasposed characters based on physical distance on a standard QWERTY keyboard.

-9. **phjDropExisting** (default = False)
+14. **phjDropExisting** (default = False)

-  * If set to True, the function will automatically drop any pre-existing columns that have the same name as those columns that need to be created.
+  If set to True, the function will automatically drop any pre-existing columns that have the same name as those columns that need to be created.
 If set to False, the function will halt.

-10. **phjPrintResults** (default = False)
+15. **phjPrintResults** (default = False)

-  * If set to True, the function will print information to screen as it proceeds.
+  If set to True, the function will print information to screen as it proceeds.

 #### Exceptions raised

   None

 #### Returns

   By default, function returns the original dataframe with added columns containing postcode data.

 #### Other notes
 None